base-org/web/apps/base-docs/tutorials/docs/2_ock-fund-tutorial.md

 ---
 title: 'Build a Smart Wallet Funding app with OnchainKit'
-slug: /build-smart-wallet-funding-dapp
+slug: /build-smart-wallet-funding-app
-description: Learn how to create a dApp that detects if a smart wallet has ETH and prompts users to add funds if needed.
+description: Learn how to create a app that detects if a smart wallet has ETH and prompts users to add funds if needed.
 author: hughescoin
 keywords: [
     Account Abstraction,